 Since the program, Gaya has achieved a board role as a non-executive director at the Royal Women’s Hospital Foundation in Melbourne, where she raises funds for research projects and infrastructure.
 Gaya fully endorses the program to anyone looking to hone their skills, not just for a board role, but for any area of life.
 She believes the informative modules are transferable across many different aspects of life, and are beneficial to people in all industries.

 Inspired by Gaya?
-Take the next steps and check out CONNECT.
+Take the next steps and check out our FREE Director Diagnostic.